HORISONT ("Horizon")

 The grant

-The Horisont grant amounts up to SEK 1 million (the overhead included) and can be used during a 24- month period.
+The Horisont grant amounts from SEK 300.
+000 up to 1 million (the overhead included) and can be used during a 24- month period.
 A financial and scientific report should be submitted no later than 36 months after the onset of the project.
 Up to two projects can be granted per year.

 The applicant